Extending the scope of the small-ball method: Introduction

 With that in mind, one would like to find a version of Theorem \ref{thm:SBM-intro} that is strong enough to deal with more general situations than classes that satisfy a small-ball property.

-\item{$\bullet$} Results that are based on a small-ball property are of an `isomorphic' nature.
+\item{$\bullet$} Results that are based on a small-ball property are of an isomorphic nature.
 The best that one can hope for is that if $h \in H$ and $\|h\|_{L_2} \geq r$, then

 where $c(\kappa,\delta)$ depends only on the small-ball parameters $\kappa$ and $\delta$.
 The fact that $c$ is not close to $1$ is unfortunate but unavoidable.
-On the other hand, as we explain in what follows, some applications require an almost isometric lower bound, with $c=1-\xi$ for a small $\xi$.
-Therefore, the second extension of the small-ball method is to ensure that for a fixed $0<\xi<1$ that can be (almost) arbitrarily small, and with high probability,
+On the other hand, at times one requires an almost isometric lower bound, with $c=1-\xi$ for a small $\xi$.
+Therefore, the second extension of the small-ball method is to ensure that for a fixed $0<\xi<1$ which can be (almost) arbitrarily small, and with high probability one has

 \item{$\bullet$} The final extension is motivated by \emph{tournaments} \cite{LugMen16,Men17}.
 Tournaments are statistical procedures that attain the optimal accuracy/confidence tradeoff for (almost) any prediction problem relative to the squared loss.
+Roughly and somewhat inaccurately put, consider a class of functions $F$ and an unknown random variable $Y$.
+One would like to estimate $Y$ by some $f \in F$ whose $L_2$ distance to $Y$ is almost the best possible in $F$.
+The data one is given to perform this task is an iid sample $(X_i,Y_i)_{i=1}^N$, selected according to the joint distribution of $X$ and $Y$.

-Roughly and inaccurately put, the idea behind a tournament is to split the given sample $(X_i,Y_i)_{i=1}^N$ to $n$ coordinate blocks $(I_j)_{j=1}^n$, each one of cardinality $m$.
-For any $f,h$ that belong to the underlying class one compares the $n$ empirical risks
+To identify which of the class members is almost optimal, one splits the given sample $(X_i,Y_i)_{i=1}^N$ to $n$ coordinate blocks $(I_j)_{j=1}^n$, each one of cardinality $m$; and for any $f,h \in F$ one compares the $n$ empirical errors

-and based on the outcomes nominates the winner in this `statistical match' between $f$ and $h$.
+Based on the outcomes, one nominates the winner in this ``statistical match" between $f$ and $h$, and the key feature of this ``tournament" is that if $f$ ``wins" in this comparison then $\E(f(X)-Y)^2 < \E (h(X)-Y)^2$.
 The procedure selects a function that wins all of its matches\footnote{In actual fact, the choice of a winner of a tournament is more involved.
-The reason is that when the functions are `too close', the outcome of the statistical match between them is unreliable.}.
+The reason is that when the functions are too close to each other, the outcome of the statistical match between them is unreliable.
+As a result, the ``winner" of the tournament need not be the actual minimizer, but rather a function that is almost as good.
+For more details, see \cite{LugMen16,Men17}.}.
 As it happens, at the heart of the analysis of tournament procedures is the following question: \end{description} \begin{Question} Let $H \subset L_2(\mu)$.
-Fix an integer $n$ and set $(I_j)_{j=1}^n$ to be the decomposition of $\{1,...,N\}$ to $n$ blocks of equal size.
+Fix an integer $n$ and set $(I_j)_{j=1}^n$ to be the decomposition of $\{1,...,N\}$ to $n$ blocks of equal size which is denoted by $m$.
 Given $0<\xi<1$ and $0<\eta<1$, find $r>0$ that is as small as possible such that with high probability, for any $h \in H$ with $\|h\|_{L_2} \geq r$

 \end{Question}